Birkdale United Reformed Church

 Janice Atfield

-After the service we serve tea and coffee in the dining room.
+After Sunday service we serve tea and coffee in the dining room.
 Please join us for a chat.
 We look forward to seeing old friends and new...

 We hold a retiring collection for local charities after our Sunday services.
 If you prefer to not handle cash, but would like to support our charities, please either send your donations direct to the charity concerned, mentioning Birkdale United Reformed Church, or give it to Chris Goley, our treasurer.
 You can contact her here.

-The Retiring Collection for February and March is, in aid of
+The Retiring Collection for February and March is for

 Catherine